CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Discussion of Differences with the Conference Version

 In the conference version, we trained a model to extract semantic keypoints from observations.
 However, due to the high-dimensional configuration space of clothes, collecting sufficient data is challenging.
 To mitigate data scarcity, we imported 3D clothes meshes into the simulation for data augmentation.
 Nevertheless, the limited availability of 3D mesh models restricted the model to extracting semantic keypoints from only four types of clothes.
-In this manuscript, we propose a novel open-category semantic keypoint extraction pipeline~(Sec.~\ref{sec:keypoint_extraction}) that leverages large vision-language models and foundation vision models to overcome data scarcity and eliminate the need for training on labeled data.
+In this manuscript, we propose a novel semantic keypoint extraction pipeline for open-category clothes~(Sec.~\ref{sec:keypoint_extraction}).
+The proposed pipeline leverages large vision-language models and vision foundation models to overcome data scarcity and eliminate the need for training on labeled data.
 In this new pipeline, introducing a new clothes category requires only a prototype image—without any annotations—for autonomous semantic keypoint discovery (Sec.~\ref{sec:keypoint_discovery}).
 This enhancement significantly improves the applicability and generalization of the proposed method.